 How do we work with follow-ups?

-If you have experience with B2B sales, you know that keeping your sales pipeline neatly organized while making timely follow-ups requires a lot of hard work.
+If you have experience with B2B lead generation service, you know that keeping your sales pipeline neatly organized while making timely follow-ups requires a lot of hard work.

 So, I know the struggle and can give a detailed breakdown of how we found our way through it.